apodi/cinema-tickets-booking/readme.md

 ### 3. Future-Proofing with `await`
 - Added `await` to `makePayment` and `reserveSeat` to handle potential future async operations without refactoring.
-- Currently, makePayment and reserveSeat are synchronous, but they may become asynchronous in the future due to IO operations or AP call.
+- Currently, makePayment and reserveSeat are synchronous, but they may become asynchronous in the future due to IO operations or API call.

 ## Running the Project